NJIT-Highlander-Racing-Electrical/2WD_4WD_Switch/README.md

   * GND on PIN 2
   * SIGNALS on PIN 3 & PIN 4

-* Wires from switch to difF:
+* Wires from Switch to Diff:

- * Aviation 1: Dark Blue
+ * Aviation 1: Dark Blue on Diff (Yellow on connecting wire)
- * Aviation 2: Baby Blue
+ * Aviation 2: Baby Blue (Red on connecting wire)
- * Aviation 3: Brown/White
+ * Aviation 3: Brown/White (Black on connecting wire)